NSU-FA20-CSE299-2/Group05/README.md

 **Homepage** <br/>
 User can visit this page and find available coupons.
+At first there is a ads section.
+Companies can sell ads to us for their product marketing in homepage.

 ![alt text](https://github.com/NSU-FA20-CSE299-2/Group05/blob/main/Code/Images/homepage1.png)
 ![alt text](https://github.com/NSU-FA20-CSE299-2/Group05/blob/main/Code/Images/homepage2.png)